Trade finance

 Why do Trade Finance Gaps Persist

 Trade finance shortfalls now appear regularly.
 Does this matter for trade expansion and economic development in developing countries?
 Global trade finance has resumed following the 2009 global financial crisis.
-However the pattern of recovery has been uneven across countries and categories of firms.
+However, the pattern of recovery has been uneven across countries and categories of firms.
 The recovery has been robust for the main routes of trade and for large trading companies.
-By contrast access to trade finance remains costly and scarce in countries which have the strongest potential for trade expansion.
-We introduce new data from a global survey of firms to argue that real shortfalls are exacerbated by perception gaps in a way that has enabled market failures to persist.
-This has troubling implications most directly through its effect on the ability for small firms to benefit from the reallocation of production and investment within global supply chains.
+By contrast, access to trade finance remains costly and sc Read More

 Fiscal Policy Cycles and the Public Expenditure in Developing Countries

 The paper studies empirically the fiscal policy instruments by which governments try to influence election outcomes in 24 developing countries for the 1973-1992 period.
-The study finds that the main vehicle for expansionary fiscal policies around elections is increasing public expenditure rather than lowering taxes and public investment cycles seem particularly prominent.
-Institutional mechanisms which constrain discretionary expenditure policies and which strengthen fiscal control are therefore worthwhile considering to prevent opportunistic policy making around elections.
+The study finds that the main vehicle for expansionary fiscal policies around elections is increasing public expenditure rather than lowering taxes, and public investment cycles seem particularly prominent.
+Institutional mechanisms which constrain discretionary expenditure policies and Read More

 Can Trade Policy Help Mobilize Financial Resources for Economic Development?